 As we get to know God, we find the peace our souls have been longing for.
 And the love our hearts have been aching for.

-Studying the Bible can be a very rewarding experience.
+So spend time soaking in God’s Word, because studying the Bible can be a very rewarding experience.
 Because it’s how we get to know the God who passionately loves us.

 And after a while, we realize it isn’t just Bible study time . . . it’s like our own special date night . . . with Jesus.